-Name of Resource Strategies for Successfully Including People with Disabilities / Report Author / Year / Country National Association of County & City Health Officials / 2014 / US Description The report provides guidance on specific strategies and tools to help health departments include people with disabilities in health programming and planning.
-Page 3 has table of strategies by disability type, including Cognitiv disabilities, helpful for description of what disability might look like and how adapt program materials.
-Link
+Name of Resource Strategies for Successfully Including People with Disabilities Author / Year / Country National Association of County & City Health Officials / 2014 / US The report provides guidance on specific strategies and tools to help health departments include people with disabilities in health programming and planning.
+Page 3 has table of strategies by disability type, including Cognitive disabilities, and provides helpful descriptions of what disability might look like and how to adapt program materials. s, and LINK

-Name of Resource Practice Notes - Child Welfare Pratice with Parents who have Cognitive Limitations / Brief Author / Year / Country North Carolina Division of Social Services and Family & Children's Re Program / 2004 / US esources Description Information for child welfare workers who work with parents with co- limitations; good discussion of family-centered practice with parents cognitive limitations, and role of worker and attitude and biases, and parents want from services; provides basic information about people cognitive limitations, presents a tool for identifying parents with cog- limitations. with d what e with Link
+Name of Resource Practice Notes - Child Welfare Practice with Parents who have Cognitive Limitations Author / Year / Country North Carolina Division of Social Services and Family & Children's Resources F 2004 / US Program / Description Practice Notes provide information for child welfare workers who work with parents with cognitive limitations.
+It has a good discussion of family-centered practice with parents with cognitive limitations, and role of worker and attitude and biases, and what parents want from services.
+It also provides basic information about people with LINK

-Name of Resource The Principles of Universal Design / Manual Author / Year / Country North Carolina State University, The Center for Universal Design / 2 008 / US Description This is the original statement of the Principles of Universal Design as and described by the founders of Universal Design at NC State. s developed Link
+Name of Resource The Principles of Universal Design Author / Year / Country North Carolina State University, The Center for Universal Design / 2008 / US Description This is the original statement of the Principles of Universal Design as developed described by the founders of Universal Design at NC State. ed and LINK